-Learn some basic facts about the beautiful and fragrant peony bush.
+Learn some basic facts about beautiful and fragrant peony plants.
 Including their history, types and why everyone should be growing them.

 Hands down, the peony is my all-time favorite flower.
 I used to say that I could not pick a favorite, and there are several flowers that I really love.
-However, the peony bush is definitely my favorite, and is in this humble writer’s opinion, the finest of all garden flowers.
+However, peony plants are definitely my favorite, and is in this humble writer’s opinion, the finest of all garden flowers.

 They are beautiful.
 They have been around for thousands of years.
 Peonies are highly fragrant, with very large flowers making for a fabulous cut flower.
 Once established, they grow effortlessly, coming back to the garden year after year.
 Okay, the flowers don’t last all summer, and after they bloom, a nice rainstorm can knock them over.
 Still, a little staking and early cutting can take care of both of these problems.

 Did you know that peonies can last in full bloom for up to ten days in a vase?
 Pick them in the bud stage, wrap all but the ends of the stem in plastic, and place them in the refrigerator.
 They will keep for a month.

 Peonies are one of the oldest garden flowers in history and have been cultivated in China for over 4,000 years.
 Native to Asia, they were first prized for their medicinal value.
 There are several different stories about how the peony got its name.
 They all seem to center around a physician named Paeon who helped the gods, with the use of many plants, including the peony.

 Peony bushes come in three types.
 To see a gallery of peonies check out my Peony Portfolio post.

 Types of Peony Plants

 Herbaceous peonies are the most common.
 They are the ones your grandmother probably had in her garden.
 Most of my peonies are herbaceous peonies.
 They die back to the ground every year, come up in the springtime, and usually flower from May through mid-June.